-- You must be honest and lawful in all of your business dealings and avoid doing anything that could create even the appearance of impropriety. - You must: comply with the Code of Conduct; refuse to participate in any action you think may be possibly unethical, illegal or in violation of the Code of Conduct, a Compliance Policy and Procedure or the Compliance Program; report compliance issues and any unethical or illegal conduct to the Compliance Officer; cooperate with compliance inquiries and investigations; and work to correct any improper practices that are identified.
-Catholic Charities expects and requires your good faith participation in the Compliance Program. - Acts of retaliation or intimidation for good faith reporting of any suspected violation of, or for other good faith participation in, the Compliance Program will not be tolerated and are themselves a violation of the Compliance Program.
+- You must be honest and lawful in all of your business dealings and avoid doing anything that could create even the appearance of impropriety. - In addition, report immediately to Human Resources if you are arrested for an alleged involvement in the commission of a crime or you are convicted of a crime. - You must: comply with the Code of Conduct; refuse to participate in any action you think may be possibly unethical, illegal or in violation of the Code of Conduct, a Compliance Policy and Procedure or the Compliance Program; report compliance issues and any unethical or illegal conduct to the Compliance Officer; cooperate with compliance inquiries and investigations; and work to correct any improper practices that are identified.
+Catholic Charities expects and requires your good faith participation in the Compliance Program.

+O Acts of retaliation or intimidation for good faith reporting of any suspected violation of, or for other good faith participation in, the Compliance Program will not be tolerated and are themselves a violation of the Compliance Program.
 For more information, see the Non-Retaliation, Non-Intimidation for Good Faith Participation in the Compliance Program Policy.